-11. PROMISSORY NOTES
+8. PROMISSORY NOTES

-In relation to the acquisition of CBay, the Corporation issued promissory notes to Ocean Partners, a related party, in the aggregate amount of \$7,500,000, plus accrued interest.
+In 2019 the Corporation issued promissory notes to Ocean Partners, a related party, in the aggregate amount of \$7,500,000, plus accrued interest.
 These promissory notes are considered a financial liability under IFRS 9 and are initially measured at fair value with subsequent measurement at amortised cost.
 The obligations of the Corporation under the promissory notes are guaranteed by CBay with such guarantee secured against the property and assets of CBay.
-Each of the promissory notes bear interest at a rate of 6% per annum, with \$1,000,000 maturing on the commencement of commercial production, \$2,000,000 maturing on the first anniversary of the commencement of commercial production, and \$2,500,000 maturing on the second anniversary of the commencement of commercial production.
+Each of the promissory notes bear interest at a rate of 6% per annum, with \$1,000,000 maturing on the commencement of commercial production, \$2,000,000 maturing on the first anniversary of the commencement of commercial production, \$2,000,000 maturing on the second anniversary of the commencement of commercial production, and \$2,500,000 maturing on the third anniversary of the commencement of commercial production.
 The settlement of the obligation, both principal and interest, is contingent upon the timing of commencement of commercial production.
 Given the lack of certainty at this time as to whether the Corporation will reach the operational and economic milestones needed to achieve commercial production, and the estimated timeline to do so, the notes currently have nominal or no fair value.
+The accrued interest as at December 31, 2021 would be valued at \$1,162,500 (December 31, 2020 -\$712,500).
 The Corporation reassesses the amount, timing and probability of future cash flows at each reporting period to determine any required adjustments to the amortised cost balance of \$Nil.
-As at December 31, 2020, no adjustment has been made.
+As at December 31, 2021, no adjustment has been made.